Pat Spearman

 Patricia Ann Spearman (born 1955) is an American cleric, veteran, and Democratic politician from North Las Vegas, Nevada.
 She was elected in November 2012 to the Nevada Senate representing District 1, that is composed of the northern section of North Las Vegas and slivers of neighboring jurisdictions, after defeating incumbent John Jay Lee in the primary, and winning the general election.
 Spearman became the first openly lesbian member of the Nevada Legislature.
-She was re-elected in November 2016, and serves as co-majority whip since.
-Regarded as one of the most liberal members of the Nevada Senate, Spearman has introduced bills that provide equal pay for women, support LGBT rights, and support veterans.
+She was re-elected in November 2016, and served as co-majority whip.
+Regarded as one of the most liberal members of the Nevada Senate, Spearman introduced bills which provided equal pay for women, supported LGBT rights, and supported veterans.
 Spearman is also a supporter of the Equal Rights Amendment.
 Moreover, she was involved in the process of establishing the Nevada Revenue Plan during the 2015 session.
-On October 6, 2021, Spearman entered the 2022 race for Mayor of North Las Vegas, Nevada.
+On October 6, 2021, Spearman entered the 2022 race for Mayor of North Las Vegas, Nevada, but was defeated by Pamela Goynes-Brown.

 Before being elected senator, Spearman served in the United States Army for 29 years, reaching the rank of lieutenant colonel, was a pastor, and held several public service positions, including president of the school district of San Marcos, Texas.